bakkot/SlateStarComments/README.md

 Firefox users: Install Greasemonkey and open SSComments/ssc.user.js in Firefox.

-Chrome users: Save SSComments/ssc.user.js to disk, go to `chrome://extensions`, and drag the script onto the main body of the window.
+Chrome users: [Install the extension](https://chrome.google.com/webstore/detail/slatestarcomments/aobpboihcjnlhbnjckjaeafncnpaageh)!
+Or do it the hard way: save SSComments/ssc.user.js to disk, go to `chrome://extensions`, and drag the script onto the main body of the window.

 Bookmarklet